fingerskier/manthra/README.md

 # Manthra

+Our scars show that we have suffered...and healed.

 A writer needs three things, experience, observation, and imagination, any two of which, at times any one of which, can supply the lack of the other.
   William Faulkner